 Right Click on the server and select Properties -> Security -> SQL Server and Windows Authentication mode.
-I also disabled the firewall on the server.
+I also disable the firewall on the server.
 You have to restart SQL Server.

 To publish a NuGet Server to IIS i use an extra client with visual Studio on it.
 In this example we use the Nuget Gallery.
 You can get it from there: Download NuGet Gallery.

-Download the Zip File and unblock it.
-Then extract it and open the .sln-File.
+Download the Zip File and unblock and extract it and open the .sln-File.
 If you get any Warnings that you need to install SQL Express Local DB click OK.

 Search for the project NuGetGallery and right-click on References -> Manage NuGet-Packages.
 Then click Restore.